Metacognition: a fancy word for something we all do every day

 alt

-7. What if…after 10 minutes doing your best to explain a topic to your students one of them puts up his/her hand and says: "I don’t understand?"
+What if…after 10 minutes doing your best to explain a topic one of your students says out loud: "I don’t understand?"

 In this case, make sure you are not giving negative feedback as a result of a student asking questions.
 A poor reaction can make students feel that they can’t ask questions when confused, which leads them to build negative associations with verbalising metacognitive feelings.
 However, if you give them positive feedback when they express their metacognitive cues, they will associate them with positive results and be encouraged to rely on them in the future.